Sunak’s authority challenged as former minister calls for new leader

 “The unvarnished truth is that Rishi Sunak is leading the Conservatives into an election where we will be massacred,” he wrote.

-Other senior Tory figures hit back by warning colleagues against putting leadership ambitions before duty and engaging in “facile and divisive self-indulgence.”
+Other senior party figures hit back by warning colleagues against putting leadership ambitions before duty and engaging in “facile and divisive self-indulgence.”

 Former Brexit secretary Sir David Davis said: “The party and the country are sick and tired of MPs putting their own leadership ambitions ahead of the UK’s best interests.”